CFPAOrg/MIT-DO-NOT-BOTHER-ME/README.md

 ---

 - Sounds great!
 I want to help you!
 - Wanna help?
 Send a pull request, or use it in your project.
-We will be happy to provide help! (。・∀・)ノ
+We will be very happy! (。・∀・)ノ

 ## License